Skip to main content

 Red Grape and Reduced Diastolic Blood Pressure

 Caveats: Available evidence is overwhelmingly positive — clinical literature in this area is subject to publication bias (null-result studies are less likely to be published or indexed).
-Only 4 studies exist, all significant, with small effect sizes; the evidence base is small, and conclusions should be considered preliminary.
-Most studies used grape seed extract, not other forms of red grape, so the generalizability to whole grape or juice products is unclear.
+The evidence base is small (only 6 studies), and one study found no effect on DBP in obese males, suggesting the benefit may be limited to specific populations.

 Doses used in studies